 EXPERT Q&A SERIES

 - Served as lead consulting expert to counsel for a medical device manufacturer alleged to have marketed defective diagnostic devices in violation of the FCA.

 - Served as lead consulting expert to counsel for a mail-order medical equipment supplier alleged to have provided kickbacks to patients in the form of free products in violation of the FCA.

 - Served as lead consulting expert to counsel for a pharmaceutical manufacturer facing allegations that its physician marketing practices and patient support programs constituted kickbacks that violated California law.

 - Provided consulting expertise to counsel for a large medical care provider alleged to have violated the FCA by failing to comply with Medicare guidance regarding laboratory testing frequency.

 - In United States ex rel.
 Kevin N. Colquitt v.
 Abbott Labs., Inc., served as lead manager supporting Dr. Eric M. Gaier's expert analyses in connection with alleged off-label promotion of biliary stents.

-- Provided consulting support to counsel representing Humana in connection with its proposed merger with Aetna by analyzing competition on the Affordable Care Act exchanges and the extent to which Medicare Accountable Care Organizations compete with Medicare Advantage plans in providing managed care to seniors.
+- Provided consulting support to counsel representing Humana in connection with its proposed merger with Aetna.
+Analyzed competition on the Affordable Care Act exchanges and the extent to which Medicare Accountable Care Organizations compete with Medicare Advantage Plans in providing managed care to seniors.